Today, I will expand on one of the four major approaches to raising bilingual children, the Minority Language at Home (MLAH) approach.

 You can also set your preferences on Netflix and other applications to be in your minority language.

 - There are many more resources you can utilize.
-I have a post on ways I teach Lennox Spanish at home here that might help, and I recently did a guest blog post for LeapFrog on ways to encourage bilingualism in children at home that you can check out here.
+I have a post on ways I raise Lennox in Spanish at home here that might help, and I recently did a guest blog post for LeapFrog on ways to encourage bilingualism in children at home that you can check out here.

 Well, I think that I have covered everything that I wanted to cover.
 I hope this post enlightened your bilingual journey.
 Stay tuned for more details on the other three major bilingual parenting approaches that will follow suit shortly.